 The M.A. in Counseling with Mental Health Counseling Specialization is a rigorous 60-credit degree program which prepares students to effectively function as clinical mental health counselors in a variety of human service settings.
 Graduates of this program will hold a master's degree that satisfies fully the coursework requirements for licensure in New Jersey as a Professional Counselor.
-In addition, the program fulfills CACREP Standards for Clinical Mental Health Counselors.
+In addition, program requirements adhere to CACREP standards for Clinical Mental Health Counselors.
 This program requires that students complete prescribed coursework, practica and internship experiences, and must pass a written and oral comprehensive examination.
 The program particularly emphasizes a cognitive-behavioral theoretical orientation, and the coursework accentuates this approach.
 While other theoretical perspectives are studied as well, students in this program gain a strong conceptual and practical cognitive-behavioral understanding.
-All of the Graduate Programs in Counseling integrate the role of spirituality in counseling.

-Note - The application deadlines for the M.A. in Counseling with Mental Health Counseling Specialization are: April 1 - Summer; June 1 - Fall; December 1 - Spring Semesters
+Note - The application deadlines for the M.A. in Counseling with Mental Health Counseling Specialization are: April 1 - Summer; July 1 - Fall; December 1 - Spring

-- A minimum undergraduate GPA of 3.2 - Bachelor's-level coursework in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, and Psychopathology, and two from among the following: General Psychology, Personality Theory, Human Development (Child, Adolescent, or Adult Development) with an earned grade of at least a B in each - Official undergraduate and graduate transcripts - Submission of either the GRE general test or the Miller Analogies Test (MAT) is optional - Writing sample: Submission of a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
-APA style preferred. - Two letters of recommendation for graduate study, preferably from former professors or current employer - Personal interview with the program coordinator and/or participation in a group interview
+- A minimum undergraduate GPA of 3.2 - Bachelor's-level coursework in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, and Psychopathology, and two from among the following: General Psychology, Personality Theory, Human Development (Child, Adolescent, or Adult Development) with an earned grade of at least a B in each - Official undergraduate/graduate transcripts - Satisfactory scores on either the GRE general test or the Miller Analogies Test (MAT) - Submission of either the GRE general test or the Miller Analogies Test (MAT) is optional - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
+APA style preferred. - Two letters of recommendation for graduate study, preferably from former professors or current employer - Personal interview with the Program Coordinator and/or participation in a group interview

-Mental Health Counseling Specialization (60 credits)
+Mental Health Counseling Specialization (60 credits) (Prerequisites are in italics to the right of course's name)

-In order for students to initiate and continue their studies effectively and to satisfy all prerequisites, they should consult the Student Course Planning Guide within the Graduate Counseling Student Handbook.
-In addition, Program Coordinators can provide guidance and will establish advisement days each semester prior to registration.

-- CPS 510 Research Methods & Statistics
+CPS 510 Research Methods & Statistics

-- CPS 545 Legal and Ethical Issues in Counseling
+CPS 545 Legal and Ethical Issues in Counseling

-- CPS 557 Counseling Theory and Practice
+CPS 557 Counseling Theory and Practice

-- CPS 613 Techniques of Individual Counseling

-- CPS 633 Career Counseling

-- CPS 653 Multicultural Counseling

-- CPS 663 Group Counseling: Dynamics & Practice

-- CPS 667 Lifespan Development

-MH Specialization Requirements (18 credits)

-- CPS 520 Introduction to Mental Health Counseling

-- CPS 535 Biopsychology

-- CPS 562 Assessment Measures in Counseling

-- CPS 577 Diagnosis and Treatment of Psychopathology

-- CPS 647 Counseling and Spirituality

-- CPS 673 Foundations of Brief Counseling

-Required Practicum/Internship Experiences (9 credits)

-CPS 590 Counseling Practicum - 3 credits (Indicated on Practicum Application)

-- CPS 688a Counseling Internship I 3 credits - CPS 688b Counseling Internship II 3 credits

-- CPS 690a Counseling Internship I 2 credits - CPS 690b Counseling Internship II 2 credits - CPS 690c Counseling Internship III 2 credits

-Electives (9 credits) with advisement

-- CPS 525 Personality Theories

-- CPS 619 Counseling Practice Seminar: Cognitive & Behavior Theories

-- CPS 623 Marriage and Family Counseling

-- CPS 627 Psychopharmacology for Mental Health Professionals

-- CPS 637 Substance Abuse Counseling

-- CPS 643 Counseling Children & Adolescents

-- CPS 657 Issues of Grief in Counseling

-- CPS 670 Principles of Counselor Supervision

-- CPS 677 Sexual Issues in Counseling

-- CPS 689 Advanced Seminar in REBT

-- CPS 699 Special Topics in Counseling
+CPS 613 Techniques of Individual Counseling (557) CPS 633 Career Counseling CPS 653 Multicultural Counseling CPS 663 Group Counseling: Dynamics & Practice CPS 667 Lifespan Development MH Specialization Requirements (18 credits) CPS 520 Introduction to Mental Health Counseling CPS 535 Biopsychology CPS 575 Psychopathology and Assessment I (557) CPS 585 Psychopathology and Assessment II (575) CPS 647 Counseling and Spirituality CPS 673 Foundations of Brief Counseling (557) Required Practicum/Internship Experiences (9 credits) CPS 590 Counseling Practicum - 3 credits (Indicated on Practicum Application) AND CPS 688a Counseling Internship I - 3 credits (590) CPS 688b Counseling Internship II - 3 credits (688a) OR CPS 690a Counseling Internship I - 2 credits (590) CPS 690b Counseling Internship II - 2 credits (690a) CPS 690c Counseling Internship III - 2 credits (690b) Electives (9 credits) with advisement CPS 525 Personality Theories CPS 619 Counseling Practice Seminar: Cognitive & Behavior Theories (557, 613) CPS 623 Marriage and Family Counseling CPS 627 Psychopharmacology for Mental Health Professionals CPS 637 Substance Abuse Counseling CPS 643 Counseling Children & Adolescents CPS 657 Issues of Grief in Counseling CPS 670 Principles of Counselor Supervision (688b)